ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 The goal of this project is to play with [`Kafka`](https://kafka.apache.org), [`Debezium`](https://debezium.io/) and [`KSQL`](https://www.confluent.io/product/ksql/).
-For this, we have: `research-service` that inserts/updates/deletes records in [`MySQL`](https://www.mysql.com); `Source Connectors` that monitor inserted/updated/deleted records in MySQL and push messages related to those changes to Kafka; `Sink Connectors` that read messages from Kafka and insert/update documents in [`Elasticsearch`](https://www.elastic.co); finally, `KSQL-Server` that listens some topics in Kafka, does some joins and pushes new messages to new topics in Kafka.
+For this, we have: `research-service` that inserts/updates/deletes records in [`MySQL`](https://www.mysql.com); `Source Connectors` that monitor inserted/updated/deleted records in MySQL and push messages related to those changes to Kafka; `Sink Connectors` and `Spring-boot apps consumers` that read messages from Kafka and insert/update documents in [`Elasticsearch`](https://www.elastic.co); finally, `KSQL-Server` that listens some topics in Kafka, does some joins and pushes new messages to new topics in Kafka.

 ## Microservices